AntonioND/libdsf/readme.md

 The software rendering routines support all NDS texture formats except for Tex4x4 compressed textures.

+Important: Your source code files (or text data files) need to be encoded as UTF-8.

 ## 2. Install

 Simply run this to build and install the library in your BlocksDS environment: